 Private Spanish School for 3 to 18 years old, the girls school of Ecos above, quite religious

 If you are looking at Spanish State & Public Schools you need to find the schools within your area as in the UK.
-If you go to the Town Hall you can pick up a list of all the state schools in your area, or you can find all the Public Schools in Andalucia here.
+If you go to the Town Hall you can pick up a list of all the state schools in your area, or you can find all the Public/State Schools in Andalucia here.

 Still need some help or advice on Moving to Spain with kids?
 You can come and chat with us on our Facebook Page.